 Simple Moving averages, are you getting the most out of yours?

-How would you like to being doing that by hand everyday?
+fast = 2/(2+1); How would you like to being doing that by hand everyday?
 So this was just not practical, especially when compared to the calculation method of a simple moving average.
 So compared to not having a moving average at all, the simple moving average was a great advantage for chart technicians.
+The short fall of the simple moving average can be demonstrated very easily.
+Note the chart below.
+The red line is a simple moving average and the blue line is an exponential moving average, both are 10 day averages of the closing price.

 Notice that whether the stock is moving up or down the exponential moving average (blue line) is always one step ahead of the simple moving average.
 Would you also not agree that the blue line more accurately follows the trend?
 Why is this?
 Because of the way the moving averages are calculated.
 The simple average just adds up the 10 closing prices and divides by 10 to plot its place each day.
 The exponential average on the other hand, adds something new to this calculation.
 Without going into detail on how the calculation is performed, the result is that more weight or importance is place on the more current closing prices, the idea being that the newer figures are more relevant than the older ones.
 Obviously from the example above, this idea is right.
+So what would a simple moving average be good for?
+I don't know, maybe to chart a graph of how much you spent on groceries last year.
+For something more important though, like analyzing stock charts, I would much rather use an exponential moving average.
+So now we know which kind of moving average to use.
+What is the proper length for a moving average?
+What can it tell us?
+How can we derive entry and exit signals from it?
+These issues will be covered in our next two articles.
+If this information was helpful to you and you are not currently subscribed to our newsletter and you like to learn about other profitable trading tips and resources, simply enter your name and email address below and we'll be glad to share them with you.

 All email addresses are kept confidential and are never shared with anyone.